 Professor and poet, Amy Becker-Chambless is pleased to call the Rio Grande Valley home for the past fifteen years.

 Brenda Nettles Riojas, a founder of the Rio Grande Valley International Poetry Festival, is the host of Corazón Bilingüe, a weekly radio program, and editor of The Valley Catholic newspaper.
 Her first collection of Spanish poems – “La Primera Voz Que Oí” was published in 2009.
 She earned her M.F.A. from the University of New Orleans.

-Edward Vidaurre (Los Angeles, California) (Former VIPF Featured Poet)
+Edward Vidaurre: Los Angeles, CA/McAllen, TX (Former VIPF Featured Poet)

 Edward Vidaurre is the author of collections of poetry: I Took My Barrio on a Road Trip, Insomnia, Beautiful Scars, & Chicano Blood Transfusion.
 His fifth collection "Jazzhouse" will be published in the fall of 2017 by indie press Prickly Pear Publishing.
 Vidaurre lives in McAllen, TX with his wife and daughter.

 Eric Shah has been writing poetry for the past two years and has been influenced by contemporary spoken word poetry.
 He derives his emotional energy from his controversial past and aims to promote solidarity through his experiences—to let others know that they are not alone, there is hope.

 Joshua Murray-Jones: Pharr, TX

 Self proclaimed, modern day warrior, storyteller, writer and poet.
 Joshua Murray-Jones is a current U.S. Army soldier and mixed martial artist, who finds time to play with words in between it all.
 He has been weaving words of love and passion together for over 10 years, and now seeks to bring it all to life through voice.